viperleed/viperleed/README.md

 <https://viperleed.org/content/api.html>

 #### Reporting bugs
-You can ask questions, report bugs, and propse new features by creating a new issue under <https://github.com/viperleed/viperleed/issues>.
+You can ask questions, report bugs, and propose new features by creating a new issue under <https://github.com/viperleed/viperleed/issues>.
 This is the preferred means of communication with us.